RADAR-base/RADAR-Questionnaire/README.md

 ## Common Error

-Here are some common errors you might found during installation.
+Here are some common errors you might find during installation.

 ### Error: cordova-custom-config